 FAQ 1: When can I apply?

-In order to apply students must be able to demonstrate they were awarded at least 60 ECTS or 30 equivalent credits in the British/American/Australian credit system on courses which can clearly be defined as one of the aforementioned subjects.
+In order to apply students must be able to demonstrate they were awarded at least 60 ECTS or 30 equivalent credits in the North American/Australian credit system on courses which can clearly be defined as one of the aforementioned subjects.

-Please note that the credit points must have been awarded in one subject.
+Please note: The required credit points must have been awarded in one subject.
 It is not possible to add up credits from two or more subjects (e.g. 20 ECTS credits in linguistics and 40 ECTS credits in philosophy) to reach the required number of points.

-If a given degree has an insufficient number of credit points or even no credit points at all in the stated fields, the necessary credit points can be provided subsequently.
-The missing credit points can also be acquired by way of additional courses, i.e. a second full degree does not have to be completed.
-It is sufficient to attend and pass additional courses in one of the stated relevant fields at a recognized university (no online courses!) in order to attain the required number of relevant credit points.
+If a given degree has an insufficient number of relevant credit points, or even no credit points at all in one of the required fields, the necessary credit points can be aquired and provided through classes taken subsequently, i.e. after the completed degree, for example by way of additional courses.
+A second full degree which inludes these courses does not have to be completed.
+It is sufficient to attend and pass additional courses in one of the stated relevant fields at a recognized university in order to attain the required number of relevant credit points for the application.

-These additional credit points must have been acquired in full by time of application (1–31 May).
+(1) These additional credit points must have been acquired in full at the time of applying.
 They may not be submitted later!

 A word of advice:

-FAQ 3: Are foreign language courses equivalent to “linguistics”?
+FAQ 3: Are foreign language study courses equivalent to “(theoretical) linguistics”?

-Degree programs or courses of study in which the main focus was either learning a language (e.g. English, German) or learning how to translate one language into another, are not considered to be qualifications in linguistics.
-However, individual courses that formed part of practical language programs (e.g. pragmatics, psycholinguistics, etc.) may be counted as qualifications in linguistics.
-Please contact the “Mind and Brain” Master’s program coordinator if you would like to have your transcript checked.
+Degree programs or courses of study in which the main focus was either learning a language (e.g. English, German) in order to teach that language, or learning how to translate one language into another, are not considered adequate qualifications in linguistics.
+Only students with at least 60 ECTS in theoretical linguistics (e.g., pragmatics, psycholinguistics, discourse analysis, etc.) may apply.

 FAQ 4: What is a “related subject”?

-A related subject is a subject having a total of at least 60 ECTS or 30 equivalent credits in the British/American/Australian credit system that includes assignments in the fields of philosophy, psychology, linguistics, neuroscience, biology or cognitive science.
+A related subject is an academic field of study that includes assignments in the fields of philosophy, psychology, theoretical linguistics, neuroscience, biology or cognitive science with a total of at least 60 ECTS or 30 equivalent credits in the North American/Australian credit system in one of these fields (i.e., not as the summation of credits in several of these fields)!
 These assignments must be clearly defined as relating to the aforementioned subjects in the transcript.

-“Related subjects” does not mean subjects having some kind of content related to the course content of the master’s program “Mind and Brain”.
-If the first degree has little or nothing to do with the course contents of the master's program “Mind and Brain” (e.g. electrical engineering, economics, dentistry), then an application for our program is not possible!
+“Related subjects” does not mean academic fields of study with some kind of loose connection to the content of the master’s program “Mind and Brain”.
+If the first degree has little or nothing to do with adademic study of the fields philosophy, psychology, theoretical linguistics, neuroscience, biology, or cognitive science, then an application for our program is not possible!
+Examples for unsuitable first degrees for the purpose of an aplication for our program might be electrical engineering, economics, dentistry.

 FAQ 5: Does proof of the required proficiency in English always have to be submitted?